 A detachable three-wire power cord with a three-contact plug is provided with each instrument to permit connection to both the power source and protective ground.
 The plug protective-ground contact connects (through the protectiveground conductor) to the accessible metal parts of the instrument.
-For electrical-shock protection, insert this plug only into a power outlet that has a securely grounded protective-ground contact.
+For electrical-shock protection, insert this plug only into a power outlet that has a securely grounded protectiveground contact.

 This instrument is shipped with the required power cord as ordered by the customer.
-Available power-cord information are illustrated in Figure 2-1, and part numbers are listed in Section 5 at the back of this manual.
-Contact your Tektronix representative or local Tektronix Field Office for additional power-cord information.
+Available power-cord information is illustrated in Figure 2-1, and part numbers are listed in Section 5 of this manual.
+Contact your Tektronix representative or local Tektronix Field Office for additional powercord information.